yuhuan-wu/LRFormer/README.md

 *“†” indicates results with ImageNet-22K pretraining and larger input size (640×640).*

-All models are available for access on Google Drive and Baidu Pan.
+All models will be available for access on Google Drive and Baidu Pan.

 ---